 Ancient people, especially American Indians, used plants for medicinal and other purposes.

-■Calamus was also called the perfume plant.
-The European and early American settlers dried its leaves and used them to cover the floors of the house.
+Calamus: the calamus was also called the perfume plant.
+The European and early American settlers dried its leaves and used them to cover the house’s floors.
 The sweet smell perfumed the whole house.

-■The May apple looks like a little green umbrella.
-It was used by the traditional Indian medicine men.
-They boiled the poisonous root, and used the water to cure stomach aches.
+The Mayapple: looks like a little green umbrella, and the traditional Indian medicine men used it.
+They boiled the poisonous root and used the water to cure stomach aches.

-■The Staghorn Sumac usually changes color first to herald the autumn.
+The Staghorn Sumac: usually changes color first to herald the autumn.
 American Indians dried the red berries at the end of summer.
-Later, they mashed them and mixed them with water to make a cool, sour drink, something like pink lemonade.
-However, the species with white berries is poisonous.
+Later, they mashed them and mixed them with water to make an excellent, sour drink, something like pink lemonade.
+However, the species with white berries are poisonous.

-■The common clover was thought to be magical, specially the three or four leaf variety.
+The common clover: was thought to be magical, especially the three or four leaf variety.
 Therefore, it was used more for good luck!
 Part of the belief may have been due to the fact that it makes the soil rich, and bees make fine honey from its blossoms.
 In more recent times, flowers have been used to convey messages, sometimes very diverse.

 Even today, plants and flowers have some unusual uses.